harsha-simhadri/big-ann-benchmarks/t3/README.md

 ```
 python plot.py --definitions t3/[your_team_name]/algos.yaml --dataset random-xs
 ```
-This will place a plot of the algorithms performance, recall-vs-throughput, into the toplevel [results](../results) directory.
+This will place a plot of the algorithms performance, recall/average_precision-vs-throughput, into the toplevel [results](../results) directory.

 The plot.py script supports other benchmarks.
 To see a complete list, run:
 ```